How to Make a Budget, According to Money Experts

 Can you get a side hustle?
 Cut your cable subscription?
 Sell some of the stuff sitting in your basement?
 Move into a relative’s basement?
 Take a higher deductible on your health insurance (if you’re healthy, but you will be because you’ll be sticking to a budget and less stressed)?

 Getting a credit card or another credit card is not a solution to expenses that are greater than your income.
 The fees and interest on credit cards can be a savings killer.
 However, a balance transfer card could help cut expenses while you’re digging yourself out of a hole.
+These are some everyday habits of debt-free people.

-Commit to yourself—and stick to it
+How to make a budget step 6: Commit to yourself—and stick to it

 In a recent Bank of America survey, 54 percent of millennials reported having a budget and 73 percent of those stick to their budget most or all of the time.
 Read your vision/goal at least once a week to keep yourself motivated.
 Budgeting is hard because we’re subjected to the world of media and advertising with shiny things and happy people using those things.
 “One way I’ve reduced my spending on clothing, for example, I just don’t go to the mall or retail stores as much,” reveals Your Retirement Advisor co-founder and retirement educator Lynn Toomey.
 “To reduce the grocery bill, I place my order online and therefore reduce the number of impromptu (and unnecessary) items in my shopping cart.
 Plus, I use the time I saved navigating the grocery store for more enjoyable endeavors.”